mfixman/connections/README.md

         break
 ```

 In addition to classical first-order logic, `ConnectionEnv` supports intuitionistic logic and modal logics S4, S5, D, and T each for the constant, cumulative, and varying domains.
-Logic and domain can be specifified during the creation of the environment as by passing settings as follows:
+Logic and domain can be specified during the creation of the environment as follows:

 ```python
 settings = Settings(logic="S5", domain="varying")